-When organizations begin developing a digital product, the primary goal is often to ensure the finished product is stable, meets the end-user's needs, and can be improved over time.
+When organizations begin developing a digital product, the primary goal is often to ensure the finished product meets the end-user's needs and can be improved over time.
 While the purpose of these development projects may be clear enough to the organization at their inception and throughout the software development lifecycle, there are various paths organizations can follow when trying to execute them effectively.

 When considering how a project can be effectively executed, organizations often hear the terms "Design Thinking" or "Design Sprints" concerning taking a concept or idea and turning it into a tangible product.
 But how do these terms compare with another?
 Are they the same idea, or is one a more effective process when bringing your digital product to life?

-Below we'll define the different terminologies when referring to product development lifecycles, including how they differ, how they're alike, and when each should be applied.
+Below we'll define the different terminologies when referring to product design & development lifecycles, including how they differ, how they're alike, and when each should be applied.

 Design Thinking vs. Design Sprint